 Divide congested clumps of perennials during autumn and you’ll give them a new lease of life, rejuvenating them and improving future flowering.

 Perennials are among the most useful plants in the garden, coming back year after year to give you a long season of brilliant colour for minimum effort.
-Look out for perennial favourites like hardy geraniums, hardy salvias, astrantias, daylilies, heleniums and rudbeckias on the plant benches here at the garden centre in Chislehurst, Newchurch, Canterbury and Welling - there’s a dazzling selection to choose from, so you’re sure to find something you like.
+Look out for perennial favourites like hardy geraniums, hardy salvias, astrantias, daylilies, heleniums and rudbeckias on the plant benches here at the garden centre in Chislehurst, Newchurch, Canterbury, Welling and New Malden - there’s a dazzling selection to choose from, so you’re sure to find something you like.

 After about three or four years, though, most perennials become a little crowded and stop flowering at their best.
 This is easy to put right: just split them up into three or four new clumps to keep them young and growing on strongly.